htr89/home_chores/README.md

 Deal with your own chores with a point based system.

+Tasks can repeat weekly, monthly or yearly.
+When a task is created the server generates corresponding **events** for all occurrences until the optional end date.
+The calendar view displays these events rather than the raw tasks.

 The project now uses [React Native](https://reactnative.dev/) so the UI can run on mobile devices.
 A small Express backend is still included to store tasks in a local JSON file.
 The code is organized under `frontend/` and `backend/`.

 ## Getting Started